 At Church this Weekend

-This Sunday we’re finishing our series on ‘The Generous Gift of God’s Written Word’.
-This week we’ll be asking whether the Bible has errors, and thinking though how to respond to the different issues that people raise in relation to that.
+This Sunday we’re continuing our series on ‘The Generous Gift of God’s Written Word’.
+This week we’ll be thinking through how God’s word was given through human writers, while simultaneously being authored by God’s word.
 It’ll help us explain to others why they should read the Bible!

 Mark Groombridge’s Ordination

 The date for Mark’s deaconing service has been set by Ivan Lee as Thursday 5th May at 7:30pm at St John’s Parramatta.
 All welcome.
 Please come!
 But please note that it has been requested that you refrain from taking photos on the night, and do not post any to social media.

 Frasier Bailey’s Fiji Fundraising Night

 This year Fraiser Bailey has been involved in the Youthworks Year 13 program.
 This means he studies at Youthworks a few days a week, helps at our church on Sunday mornings, and attends 645 at night.
 As part of the program he will be going on a mission trip to Fiji.
 Frasier would like to invite you to his fundraising gathering, held at the Thomas Street building on 7th May at 7pm.
 All welcome.

 Are you free on a Tuesday mornings to serve the parents and grandparents at our Playgroup?
 The Tuesday morning Playgroup is particularly looking for helpers to setup, pack up and serve in the kitchen (all of these are light duties).
 If you are able to help in this key evangelistic ministry, please contact Leah McKenna.